 Attendance Policy

-Each professor sets her/his own attendance policy which is explained in the syllabus for each course.
+Each professor sets an attendance policy which is explained in the syllabus for each course.
 Students are responsible for knowing the policy for each of their courses and abiding by the guidelines and requirements provided.

 Exclusion from Class